 We offer a post-doctoral position (full-time employment) in the Institute of Physical Chemistry PAS with a gross salary of around 9600 PLN per month financed from the NCN OPUS 23 Project No. 2022/45/B/ST5/01500.
 100% of the work time of Postdoc will be devoted to the realization of the proposed project.
 The offer is for 12 months with possible extensions based on the performance (the maximum duration of the contract is planned for 24 months).

 The successful candidate will benefit in the form of new knowledge and methods added to his/her toolbox.
 The project deals with nanotechnology, physics, material sciences, and physical chemistry, so a broad range of candidates will find new knowledge to be gained upon the realization of the project.

 We plan to publish the results of the work in high-impact factor journals.

 The successful candidate will be able to take advantage of all programs in the IPC PAS, including Young Scientists of IPC PAS competition and Mobility of Young Scientists of IPC PAS competition.

-Institute provides an opportunity to participate in ERASMUS+ programme.
+The institute provides an opportunity to participate in the ERASMUS+ programme.